 13. React Id Swiper

-Based on Swiper.js, this component is just a wrapper that brings the JavaScript version into React.
-Probably developed before the official wrapper for React from Swiper.js.
+This component is based on Swiper.js.
+It is just a wrapper that brings the JavaScript version into React.
+It was probably developed before the official wrapper for React from Swiper.js.
 It uses Swiper as a dependency.

 This component is focused on providing a great mobile experience.
-Designed specially with mobile websites, mobile web apps, and mobile native/hybrid apps in mind.
+It was designed especially with mobile websites, mobile web apps, and mobile native/hybrid apps in mind.
 It works for iOS, Android, Windows Phone, and modern web browsers.

 Because it’s only a wrapper around Swiper, this component includes the same configurable options, events, and methods as the main component.

-A React wrapper around vanilla-swipe and created by the same person.
+A React wrapper around vanilla-swipe and was created by the same person.

 React Alice Carousel is a simple slider that provides responsive options, fading animations, auto-play mode, RTL support, and drag features.
 It also contains some more advanced options, such as custom rendering, multiple items in a slide, and a “control strategy” option to customize the navigation elements.

-It’s simple to use and configure and you won’t get overwhelmed when using it.
+It’s simple to use and configure, and you won’t get overwhelmed.
+It’s ideal and you won’t get overwhelmed when using it.
 Ideal for simple carousels.